Johnler/omada-api/README.md

 # OMADA-API
-I created this project for my personal project.
+I created this project for my personal study.
 This is under development and the readme is not detailed yet.